-- 3.2 A steering group of councillors and officers meets regularly to progress actions and includes coverage of all service areas across the Council. - 3.3 The refurbishment of Swale House is largely complete.
-The carbon reduction work in the Master's House in Sheerness was completed early in 2023. - 3.4 Most of our fleet vehicles for directly delivered services have been replaced with EVs, this has reduced the carbon footprint of our services.
+- 2.6 A steering group of councillors and officers meets regularly to progress actions and includes coverage of all service areas across the Council. - 2.7 The refurbishment of the second floor of Swale House is complete.
+Master's House is fully refurbished and has been successfully let to a charitable enterprise supporting youth in business. - 2.8 Most of our fleet vehicles for directly delivered services have been replaced with EVs, this has reduced the carbon footprint of our services.
 The grounds maintenance contract has seen new electric vehicles and power tools used for the first time on this service.
-The proposed new waste and street cleaning contract will reduce carbon emissions by re-routing rounds to reduce fuel use by 10-15%, using cleaner more fuel-efficient Euro VI diesel vehicles with an electric lift for the bins and use of EVs for some supervisors and street sweeping vehicles. - 3.5 The Improvement and Resilience Fund is enabled projects which help to tackle the emergency including LED lighting, tree planting, the car clubs, EV charging points and air quality measures. - 3.6 We are working with KCC to explore in more detail measures to increase active travel, promote wider adoption of electric vehicles (e.g., on street charging), and improve the air quality especially in the Air Quality Management Areas.
+The proposed new waste and street cleaning contract will reduce carbon emissions by re-routing rounds to reduce fuel use by 10-15%, using cleaner more fuel-efficient Euro VI diesel vehicles with an electric lift for the bins and use of EVs for some supervisors and street sweeping vehicles. - 2.9 The Improvement and Resilience Fund has enabled projects which help to tackle the emergency including LED lighting, tree planting, the car clubs, EV charging points and air quality measures. - 2.10 We are working with KCC to explore in more detail measures to increase active travel, promote wider adoption of electric vehicles (e.g., on street charging), and improve the air quality especially in the Air Quality Management Areas.
 We are working with schools close to AQMAs to promote sustainable travel and a schools education programme has been rolled out this year.
 Further air quality monitoring has been implemented.
 We have developed an air quality planning technical guide and trained planning officers.
-An Anti-idling campaign has been rolled out with signage, staff training and the ability to issue fixed penalty notices for non-adherence. - 3.7 The Climate and Ecological Emergency Declaration stated that we would "eliminate single-use plastic from council operations wherever possible" by 2021.
+An Anti-idling campaign has been rolled out with signage, staff training and the ability to issue fixed penalty notices for non-adherence. - 2.11 The Climate and Ecological Emergency Declaration stated that we would "eliminate single-use plastic from council operations wherever possible" by 2021.
 A cross department audit of the council's plastic use was undertaken, and elimination or replacement of single use products is underway both in Swale House and across our estate/services.
 The drinks and vending machine contracts were not renewed.
 Where it has not been easily possible to remove products, facilities to recycle specific plastic waste in Swale House have been introduced.
-For example, coffee